PC 399.5: Owning Attack or Fighting Dog

 - PC 597.5(b) Knowingly Attending a Dog Fight

-PC 399.5(a) does not apply to people who trespass on your property, to people who provoked the dog to attack, or contributed to his or her own injuries, or to dogs acting in military or law enforcement capacity.
-It also does not apply to veterinarians or animal control officers who are working in the capacity of their own job.
+PC 399.5(a) does not apply to individuals who trespass on private property, those who deliberately instigate a dog attack, those who contribute to their own injuries, or to dogs performing military or law enforcement duties.
+This provision also excludes veterinarians and animal control officers who are conducting official duties.

-Using ordinary care means using reasonable care to prevent reasonably foreseeable harm to someone else.
-A person fails to use ordinary care if they do something that a reasonably careful person would not do in the same situation/fails to do something that a reasonably careful person would do in the same situation.
+The concept of ordinary care entails utilizing reasonable precautions to prevent reasonably foreseeable harm to others.
+Failure to exercise ordinary care may involve engaging in actions that a reasonably cautious person would not engage in under the same circumstances or neglecting to take actions that a reasonably cautious person would undertake in such circumstances.

-Keep in mind, that a simple bite is not sufficient for a conviction under this section.
-It must be two or more bites or one of the bites results in a substantial physical injury to another person.
+It is important to note that a mere bite does not meet the criteria for conviction under this section.
+Conviction requires two or more bites or a single bite resulting in significant physical injury to another person.